driescroons/pling/README.md

 ### 🤖 React / Vue / Angular

-Importing the package
+Importing the package:

 ```
-import notify from "pling";
+import * as notify from "pling";
 ```

-Copy and paste the following where you'd like to log something.
+Copy and paste the following where you'd like to log something:

 ```
  await notify({